Percent-level constraints on baryonic feedback with spectral distortion measurements: Introduction

 A robust prediction of the standard model of cosmology is the presence of subtle deviations from the blackbody spectrum in the cosmic microwave background (CMB) \citep[e.g.,][]{Sunyaev2013, Chluba2016}.
 Such monopole spectral distortions can be caused by a variety of physical processes in both the early- and late-time Universe.
 Among these various distortion signals, most easily accessible to near-future experiments will be the $y$-type distortion.\footnote{For conciseness, we will use the term ``$y$ distortion'' or similar to mean both the non-relativistic and the relativistic effects.} The $y$ distortion arises from inverse Compton scattering of CMB photons with hot electrons, the thermal Sunyaev-Zel'dovich (tSZ) effect \cite{Zeldovich1969,Sunyaev1970}.
 The $y$ signal is mostly sourced by massive, collapsed structures at $z \lesssim 2$.
 Thus, the tSZ effect informs us about two aspects: First, the thermodynamic properties of the hot electron gas in massive halos; these are very sensitive to astrophysical small-scale processes.
 Second, the abundance of such halos, which translates into a constraint on the amount and clustering of matter in the Universe.
 This makes SZ cluster measurements a unique tool for cosmology and astrophysics \citep{Carlstrom2002, SZreview2019}.

 To illustrate this point, consider Fig.~\ref{fig:PIXIEcov}.
 There, we plot a range of theory predictions (blue and magenta points) from the CAMELS suite of hydrodynamic simulations \cite{FVN2021}.
 The axes are the two distortion monopole observables considered in this work, further discussed below.
-Between the plotted simulations the astrophysical sub-grid model differs, translating into a large spread of theory predictions.\footnote{There is additional scatter due to cosmic variance in the small CAMELS boxes, which is actually dominant for the IllustrisTNG points but not for SIMBA.} For comparison, we also show a covariance matrix for a near-future monopole distortion measurement (c.f.\ Sec.~\ref{sec:PIXIE}).
+Between the plotted simulations the astrophysical sub-grid model differs, translating into a large spread of theory predictions.\footnote{For IllustrisTNG, the spread is dominated by sample variance (as can be seen by comparing the LH and 1P points), a point that we will return to later.} For comparison, we also show a covariance matrix for a near-future monopole distortion measurement (c.f.\ Sec.~\ref{sec:PIXIE}).
 The forecast measurement errors are tiny compared to the current theoretical uncertainty, which means that a near-future measurement would provide a substantial gain in information on astrophysics.
 This basic observation forms the underpinning of the calculations performed in the following: forecast constraints on simulation subgrid models from a measurement of the $y$ distortion monopoles, using simulations from the CAMELS suite.

 Conventionally, the $y$-distortion is separated into a non-relativistic and a relativistic \citep{Sazonov1998,Challinor1998,Itoh1998,Chluba2005,Nozawa2006} component, each having a distinct spectral signature that makes it possible to disentangle them observationally.\footnote{All these signals can be accurately modeled using {\tt SZpack} \citep{Chluba2012SZpack}.} The non-relativistic contribution is determined by a line-of-sight integral over electron pressure,\footnote{We set the speed of light and Boltzmann's constant to one.}